saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - To deploy an application that contains one or more nested applications, you must include the `CAPABILITY_AUTO_EXPAND` capability in the sam deploy command.

 ## Miscellaneous
-- If you have resources that are running inside AWS that need programmatic access to various AWS services, then the best practice is always to use IAM roles.
+- If you have resources that are running inside AWS that need programmatic access to various AWS services, then the best practice is always to use **IAM roles**.
 However, applications running outside of an AWS environment will need access keys for programmatic access to AWS resources.
-For example, monitoring tools running on-premises and third-party automation tools will need access keys.
+For example, monitoring tools running on-premises and third-party automation tools will need **access keys**.
+- You can also provision stack using **CloudFormation** but it only works with **JSON or YAML**.
+If you want to define your stack in some other language, use **CDK** which works with many familiar languages like Python, Ruby, Java, JavaScript etc.